ropensci/nomisr/README.md

 Status](https://img.shields.io/codecov/c/github/evanodell/nomisr/master.svg)](https://codecov.io/github/evanodell/nomisr?branch=master)
 [![DOI](https://zenodo.org/badge/118144805.svg)](https://zenodo.org/badge/latestdoi/118144805)

-`nomisr` is for accessing [Nomis](https://www.nomisweb.co.uk/) data with
-R. Nomis contains data from the Census, the Labour Force Survey, DWP benefit statistics and other economic and demographic data, and is maintained on behalf of the Office for National Statistics by the University of Durham.
+`nomisr` is for accessing Access UK official statistics from the [Nomis](https://www.nomisweb.co.uk/) database through R. Nomis contains data from the Census, the Labour Force Survey, DWP benefit statistics and other economic and demographic data, and is maintained on behalf of the Office for National Statistics by the University of Durham.

 The `nomisr` package provides functions to find what data is available, the variables and query options for different datasets and a function